 Over the past few years, the rise of Twitch, the live streaming video platform created primarily for i-gamers, has helped revolutionize the way in which video content is both created and consumed.
 By engaging like-minded viewers directly and in real-time, Twitch channels and their creators are now more in demand than ever from both fans and brands alike.

 For anybody who has been living in a cave with a poor WiFi connection, live streaming is the broadcasting of real-time live video to an audience over the internet.
-Usually this will involve coverage of an event or an activity.
-Twitch host by far and away the biggest video game, eSports, and casino streaming channels which continue to grow daily.
+Usually, this will involve coverage of an event or an activity.
+Twitch hosts by far and away from the biggest video game, eSports, and casino streaming channels which continue to grow daily.

 Casino streaming, for example, be it online roulette, blackjack, or slots, has exploded in terms of popularity and viewership over the past 2-3 years.
-While this may be great for fans, brands, and streamers it has also lead to a systematic abuse of the system by fake streamers, viewbots, scammers, spammers, and trolls.
+While this may be great for fans, brands, and streamers it has also lead to the systematic abuse of the system by fake streamers, view bots, scammers, spammers, and trolls.